 Table 3.3.5.1-2: Virtual Table Example (Register)

 In addition, a ZIS MUST exhibit behavior with regard to the ACL that could be perceived by an Agent as maintaining per-context/per-object permissions for each message associated with SIF's Publish/Subscribe and Request/Response models.
 When an agent tries to inquire about a student's personal information, for example, the ZIS needs to check if the agent has the proper permission to request such information.
-Access control is needed to ensure that the information available in SIF only originates from and is accessible by authorized agents.